 Are you encouraging self-censorship?

 “The maximum crucial near period impact could be that human beings will stop sharing and commenting as an awful lot online,” says Singapore creator Sudhir Vadaketh.
-“If people grow to be afraid to talk approximately things, then they won’t simply come to be hesitant to speak me about race or faith.
-They may be afraid to criticize any authorities policy.”
+“If people grow to be afraid to talk approximately things, then they won’t simply come to be hesitant to speak to me about race or faith.
+They may be afraid to criticize any authority’s policy.”